deepsense-ai/seahorse/docs/operations/grid_search.md

 In the following case, Grid Search is used to determine the best parameters for training a Random Forest Regression model.

-`number of folds` has to be at least `2`, but higher values yield models that generalize better.
+`number of folds` has to be at least `2`, but higher values make model evaluation more accurate.

 In the _PARAMETERS OF INPUT ESTIMATOR_ section of Grid Search's parameters, we specify the parameter values.